+The relative abundance and taxonomic origin of functional marker genes was used to determine the potential for carbon, nitrogen and sulfur conversions.
 Open reading frames (ORFs) were predicted from trimmed metagenomic reads using MetaGene (Noguchi et al., 2006) accepting those >90 bp in length.
 ORFs were translated using the standard bacterial/plastid translation table and compared to protein sequences from the Kyoto Encyclopedia of Genes and Genomes (KEGG) GENES database (release 58) using the Basic Local Alignment Search Tool (BLAST) (Altschul et al., 1990).
 The BLAST output was processed using KEGG Orthology Based Annotation System (KOBAS) version 2.0 (Xie et al., 2011) accepting assignments to KEGG Orthology (KO) groups with e-value <1e−05 and rank >5.
+KO groups used as functional markers are listed in Table S1.
 Marker enzymes were assigned to taxonomic groups based on the species of origin of the best KEGG GENES BLASTp match.
-Marker genes not represented in KO were retrieved by alternative strategies. with experimentally confirmed function (Table S2) were used to query a BLAST database of translated ORFs predicted from Organic Lake metagenomic reads.
-Matches were accepted if the e-value was <1e−10 and sequence identity was within the range shared by the query enzymes of the same family (Table S2).
-Matches to were normalized to 100 000 reads per sample and counted.
+Marker genes not represented by a KO group were assessed by BLASTp queries of marker gene sequences with experimentally confirmed function (Table S2) against a database of translated ORFs predicted from metagenomic reads.
+Matches were accepted if the e-value was <1e−10 and sequence identity was within the range shared by homologs of the query sequence(s) (Table S2).
+Matches to marker genes were normalized to 100 Mbp per sample and counted.
 Normalized frequencies of markers from the same pathway were averaged and those from different pathways were summed.

+The same marker genes and BLAST procedure was used to compare the DMSP catabolism and photoheterotrophy potential of Organic Lake with the nearby Ace Lake (Lauro et al., 2011), Southern Ocean (Wilkins et al., 2012b) and GOS metagenomes (Rusch et al., 2007).
+Counts of single copy gene recA were also determined to estimate the percentage of genomes containing each marker gene (percentage of marker genes to recA).
+Matches to recA were accepted with e-value <1e-20 as established by Howard et al. (2008).
+For GOS samples, the BLAST database was generated from peptide sequences retrieved from CAMERA (camera.calit2.net) while the other BLAST databases were produced as for Organic Lake.
+The total number of trimmed base pairs for GOS samples was estimated by multiplying the number of reads from each sample by the average read length (822 bp) (Rusch et al., 2007).

 Marker gene sequences for phylogenetic analysis were clustered using the CD-HIT web server (Huang et al., 2010) at 90% global amino acid identity.
-A representative sequence from the clusters that resided within a desired conserved region and homologs from NR were used in phylogenetic analyses performed in MEGA 5.05 (Tamura et al. 2011).
-Sequences were aligned with MUSCLE (Robert, 2004) using default parameters (gap opening penalty: −a2.9, gap extension penalty: 0).
+A representative sequence from the clusters that resided within a desired conserved region and homologs from cultured strainswere used in phylogenetic analyses performed in MEGA 5.05 (Tamura et al. 2011).
+Sequences were aligned with MUSCLE (Robert, 2004) using default parameters (gap opening penalty: −2.9, gap extension penalty: 0).
 Neighbor-joining was used to compute the phylogenies with a Poisson substitution model, uniform rates of change and complete deletion of alignment gaps.
 Node support was tested with bootstrap analysis (500 replicates).

 Results and discussion